boostorg/hana/doc/tutorial.md

 @subsection tutorial-quickstart-cheatsheet Cheatsheet

 ### Remarks
-- Algorithms work on both types and values (see the section on [type computations](@ref tutorial-type))
+- Most algorithms work on both types and values (see the section on [type computations](@ref tutorial-type))
 - Algorithms always return their result as a new container; no in-place mutation is ever performed (see the section on [algorithms]